vishnuprasadh/CognitiveBanners/Readme.md

 Note: In case you want to run of any other port, make corresponding changes to the banner.html file where we have used port with 127.0.0.1 IP i.e. loopback IP.

+9. Model tuning

+I have bannerSuggestClassification.py being used for model tuning purpose.
+All tests and modeltuning, assessment of the logic in the actual codebase of AdClickEvents.py is done through this.
+One of the good approach will be tune this data on your live environment and rollout these changes to AdClickEvents.py